The Doctor of Intercultural Studies Degree Program

 Program Overview

-The Doctoral of Intercultural Studies is an in-service program introducing the student to the literature and resources of intercultural ministry.
-The program emphasizes the integration of the relational interactionist paradigm with theoretical formulation and intercultural ministerial application.
+The Doctor of Intercultural Studies is an in-service program introducing the student to the literature and resources of Intercultural ministry.
+The program emphasizes integration of the relational interactionist paradigm with theoretical formulation and intercultural ministerial application.
 All of this is applied by the students to their ministry context.
 The program is not separate from the student’s ministry but intends to integrate higher learning with practical relevance.
 Time invested in doctoral studies should result in personal enrichment and ministry improvement.
 Faculty members serve as consultants to assist students to be more fruitful in their ministry context.
 The DIS program is research-based and includes two research courses: one covers the proposal draft and the other research design.

 Program Learning Outcomes